Clouston Syndrome

 Erlangen, BY, DE

-Holm Schneider practices in Erlangen, Germany.
+Holm Schneider practices practicing medicine in Erlangen, Germany.
 Schneider is rated as an Elite expert by MediFind in the treatment of Clouston Syndrome.
-Their top areas of expertise are Hypohidrotic Ectodermal Dysplasia, Clouston Syndrome, Aplasia Cutis Congenita, and Ectodermal Dysplasias.
+They are also highly rated in 13 other conditions, according to our data.
+Their clinical expertise encompasses Hypohidrotic Ectodermal Dysplasia, Aplasia Cutis Congenita, Clouston Syndrome, and Ectodermal Dysplasias.

 Learn about our expert tiers